 - Salt and pepper

-- 300 gram jar kalamata olives, pitted
+- 300 gram jar kalamata olives pitted (optional but recommended!)

 - Pasta of your choice